-I, , acknowledge that I have read the Northwest Florida State College Medical Laboratory Technology Clinical Practicum handbook.
-I agree to the terms outlined in the handbook and also agree that I am subject to the MLT Program Handbook and the Catalog's Student Handbook.
-I understand the consequences that will follow if I stray from the agreed terms of the handbook.
-If I have any questions or concerns regarding procedures, I will refer to the handbook for policies before reaching out to the MLT Program Director or Education Coordinator.
+Medical Labor were outlined terms of the h atory Technology Clinical Practicum handbook front-to-back.
+I agree to the terms that in the handbook.
+I understand the consequences that will follow if I stray from the agreed andbook.
+If I have any questions or concerns regarding procedures, I will refer to the policies before reaching out to the MLT Program Director or Education Coordinator.

 Signature:

 Date: